palletorsson/cryptogam/sketchfab/tutorial/step_6/README.md

 <script type="text/javascript" src="./js/modeldata.js"></script>
 <script type="text/javascript" src="./js/myscript.js"></script>
 ```
-- Ok, we also need a modelsnames list to keep track of the models, at the top of your modeldata file add.
+- Ok, we also need a modelsnames list variable to keep track of the models, at the top of your modeldata file add.
 ```
 var modelNames = ["Candleman", "nudeMan"];
 ```